 Jack is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Jack are slightly less educated than the national average of 21.84% for the average city or town: 14.55% of adults in Jack have a bachelor's degree or advanced degree
+The percentage of adults in Jack with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.55% of adults in Jack have a bachelor's degree or advanced degree.

 The per capita income in Jack in 2022 was $29,558, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,232 for a family of four.
 However, Jack contains both very wealthy and poor people as well.